 SF11 shall ensure only authorized users will be permitted to enter Package Mode.
-This is provided by the Test Mode Entry conditions, and also the Package Mode Entry conditions.
-Both these conditions must be met to enter Package Mode.
+This is provided by the M1.1 Test Mode Entry conditions, and also the M11.1 Package Mode Entry conditions.
+Both M1.1 and M11.1 conditions must be met to enter Package Mode.

-The conditions must be met in SF1 first, then whilst the TOE is still held in reset the PME conditions must be met.
+The conditions must be met in SF1 (M1.1) first, then whilst the TOE is still held in reset the PME conditions (M11.1) must be met.
 Failure to meet these conditions will prevent entry into Package Mode.